 For a deeper dive into advocacy, our resident-run supplemental advocacy curriculum builds on the knowledge from the intern year rotation to enact change in our community.
 The curriculum is centered around an annual project with the goal of accomplishing a meaningful policy change.
 Skills sessions, including stakeholder analysis, drafting legislation, and practice testifying, are taught through the lens of the annual project.
 We are fortunate to have developed relationships with current Colorado Legislators.
 Through these relationships, our group has insight into the political process and assistance with legislative projects.
 In addition, members of our supplemental curriculum teach advocacy on the wards via chalk talks and at morning report.

 We believe that international experiences are extremely valuable to residents’ clinical training, providing our residents with the opportunity to be immersed in another culture and to experience medical practice in an entirely different environment.
 The Colorado School of Public Health’s Center for Global Health (CGH) at the University of Colorado Anschutz Medical Campus coordinates health activities across the University of Colorado campuses and forms partnerships with other groups in Colorado dedicated to creating advances in global health.
 CGH is intricately connected to Children’s Hospital Colorado.
 CGH’s director, Dr. Stephen Berman, is a Professor of Pediatrics and a past President of the American Academy of Pediatrics.
 The Maternal and Child Health Division at CGH was recently designated by the World Health Organization as a Collaborating Center for Promoting Family and Child Health, one of only two programs in the Americas to receive this designation.
 CGH has also newly developed a Fellowship in Pediatric Global Health.
 CGH offers many opportunities for residents to participate in research and clinical work.
-Each year 4 interns are selected to have a global health focus during their training.
-Residents who match at our program will have the opportunity to apply for the global health track after match.
-As part of this training, these residents spend two months at our affiliated site in Guatemala.
-Global health track residents participate in a global health disasters course once during residency and monthly educational conferences/journal club.
-Other global health opportunities are available to all residents.
-A "local global health" and refugee health elective is available to all residents.
+For more information on our Global Health Pathway, see the Combined Programs and Pathways tab.